A. Kimberley McAllister, Ph.D.

 Brief Biography

-Dr. McAllister earned her PhD in neurobiology from Duke University in the laboratory of Lawrence C. Katz in 1996 after becoming inspired to pursue a research career as an undergraduate at Davidson College in North Carolina.
-She has pursued neuroscience research for 20 years and has expertise in developmental neurobiology, cell and molecular biology, biochemistry, electrophysiology, electron microscopy, and advanced imaging techniques.
+Dr. McAllister earned her Ph.D. in neurobiology from Duke University in the laboratory of Lawrence C. Katz in 1996 after becoming inspired to pursue a research career as an undergraduate at Davidson College in North Carolina.
+She has pursued neuroscience research for 30 years and has expertise in developmental neurobiology, cell and molecular biology, biochemistry, electrophysiology, electron microscopy, and advanced imaging techniques.

 Dr. McAllister joined the faculty at the Center for Neuroscience and Department of Neurology in January 2000.
-In the past 15 years, her laboratory has made seminal discoveries about how proteins are transported in brain cells before and during the formation of connections, and has discovered novel roles for immune molecules in brain development and plasticity.
-For the past 3 years, she has also led a UC Davis RISE team in studying roles for immune molecules in the brain in mediating the effects of peripheral immune dysregulation in contributing to risk for schizophrenia and autism spectrum disorder in offspring.
+In the past 24 years, her laboratory has made seminal discoveries about how proteins are transported in brain cells before and during the formation of connections and has discovered novel roles for immune molecules in brain development and plasticity.

 Research Overview